tus/tus-node-server/packages/s3-store/README.md

 ### Example: using `credentials` to fetch credentials inside a AWS container

-The `credentials` config is directly passed into the AWS SDK so you can refer to the AWS docs for the supported values for `credentials`.
+The `credentials` config is directly passed into the AWS SDK so you can refer to the AWS docs for the supported values of [credentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html#constructor-property)

 ```js
 const aws = require('aws-sdk')